 Reach for this book when your teenager is grappling with the weight of family secrets, the complexities of their heritage, or the realization that the world is more politically and socially nuanced than they once thought.
 Set in 1960s Angola, this lyrical novella follows a young girl in a Goan immigrant family as she witnesses the crumbling of the Portuguese empire.
 It is a sophisticated exploration of 'saudade,' a deep longing for a home that no longer exists.
 Parents should choose this for mature readers (14+) who appreciate poetic prose and are ready to discuss the intersection of domestic life with colonial history, including themes of domestic violence and the moral ambiguity of survival.

-The book handles domestic violence, the legacy of slavery, and political death through a direct, sophisticated lens.
+The book handles domestic violence, includes discussions of the historical enslavement of Angolans and its ongoing impact on social structures, and depicts political death through a direct, sophisticated lens.
 The resolution is realistic and bittersweet, reflecting the true nature of displacement and historical rupture.
 It is secular in tone but deeply spiritual in its exploration of cultural memory.

 A thoughtful 16-year-old who enjoys literary fiction and is interested in 'hidden histories.'
-This reader is likely someone who feels 'between' worlds or is beginning to question the social structures they were raised in.
+This reader is likely someone interested in post-colonial history and stories of personal and political change.

 Parents should be aware of scenes depicting domestic abuse and the harsh realities of colonial violence.
 It is best read with some historical context regarding the Angolan War of Independence.
 A parent might see their child withdrawing or becoming intensely critical of social injustices and reach for this to provide a mirror for those complex feelings.